chvnaveenkumar/CodeWord/Documentation/AcceptanceCriteria.md

 ## MVP 1:

-## 1.01 [Naveen Chandaluri, Ujjawal(Data_User)] As a user,  I want to register by providing my email ID and password so that I can access my account.
+## 1.01 [Naveen Chandaluri(Views, Controllers, models), Ujjawal(Data_User)] As a user,  I want to register by providing my email ID and password so that I can access my account.

 | Acceptance Criteria                                                                         | Yes/No | Comments |
 |---------------------------------------------------------------------------------------------|--------|----------|